bostontrader/senmaker/README.md

 and restart on occasion.

 npm test will run the Jest tests.
 You can do this from a 2nd terminal window, even while webpack-dev-server is running.
+You may want to use the --coverage flag do display test coverage info or the -u flag to update snapshots.